jeffreykegler/hoonlint/misc/whitespace.md

 ```

 In the above example, the chain contains 3 rows.
-(The 3rd and 4th lines are both in last row.)
+(The 3rd and 4th lines are both in the last row.)
 There are 3 silos, but the rows are "ragged", so that nothing
 in the first row is in the 3rd silo.
 In all 3 rows, the 2nd silo is tightly aligned,